siboles/pyCellAnalyst/doc/installation.rst

 .. note::

    The *sudo* in the above command temporarily elevates you to root (administrator).
 It will prompt you for a password, which will be the same as your login password.
 If you do not have the ability to use *sudo*, you will need to talk to your IT administrator(s) to do the above step.
-3. Type the following in the command terminal and press enter:
+3. Type the following in the command terminal and press enter (or .bash_profile, .zprofile, etc.):

    .. code-block:: guess